vmware-archive/AndroidIntelliJStarter/README.md

 In addition to the build-in Android `ant` tasks you will likely use the following additions often.
 You can chain them, such as `ant clean test`.
 Edit `build.xml` at will.
 In addition to the

-- ant clean -- cleans up all output dirs
+- `ant clean` -- deletes up all output dirs
-- ant test -- executes the project tests
+- `ant test` -- executes the project tests

 ## Open Source Robolectric
 Robolectric is open source and it continuously improves.
 We recommend that your project fork robolectric.
-By forking you have the freedom to choose when (if ever) to update to later versions of robolectric, make changes to your fork as needed, and contributethose changes back to pivotal/robolectric using the official github pull-request workflow.
+By forking you have the freedom to choose when (if ever) to update to later versions of robolectric, make changes to your fork as needed, and contribute those changes back to pivotal/robolectric using the official github pull-request workflow.

 ### Merging in pivotal/robolectric